Leader of 2024 Bangladesh student protests dies in a Singapore hospital

 Announcing his death on Facebook late on Thursday, Inqilab Mancha said: “In the struggle against Indian hegemony, Allah has accepted the great revolutionary Osman Hadi as a martyr.”

+Police have launched a hunt for the attackers who shot Hadi, releasing photographs of two key suspects and offering a reward of five million taka (about $42,000) for information leading to their arrest.

-Condolences have also poured in from leaders and political groups across the country.
+Condolences have poured in from leaders and political groups across the country.

 The country’s interim government head, Muhammad Yunus, expressed his condolences and said his death “is an irreparable loss for the nation”.